HardlyDifficult/Tutorials/Chapter4.md

 }
 ```

- - Add it to the character, fly guy, and spike ball.
+ - Add **DisablePhysics** to the character, fly guy, and spike ball.
    - Disable the DisablePhysics component on each prefab.
  - Update LadderMovement as follows (or copy paste TODO link):

 <details><summary>Existing code</summary>